chitratsr/Azure-Data-Week-ADF/README.md

-# AzureDaysAdf
+# Azure Data Week for ADF
-Demos from Azure Days for ADF
+Demos from Azure Data Week for ADF